National Security Scholars Program

 Focusing on the needs of the intelligence and defense industry in Maryland, the I-Fund’s National Security Scholars Program (NSSP) offers opportunities for scholarships, assistance with national security clearance processing, internships, and future employment to students who attend an I-Fund member college or university.

-Now entering its 18th year, the NSSP has awarded more than $3M in scholarships to 255 students attending an I-Fund member college or university.
+Now entering its 19th year, the NSSP has awarded more than $3.4M in scholarships to more than 300 students attending an I-Fund member college or university.
 Additionally, the NSSP provides a network of opportunities to its partners for the purpose of maintaining a pipeline of future hires addressing current and future employment challenges of the national security industry in Maryland.

 NSSP Partners include Booz Allen Hamilton; CACI; Exceptional Software Strategies, Inc.; Leidos; Lockheed Martin; ManTech; the National Security Agency; Northrup Grumman; Raytheon; and TechUSA.
 All Partners provide a minimum contribution of $20,000.
 Ninety percent of contributions are used to provide scholarships to qualifying students and ten percent of contributions are used to support the administrative costs associated with the program.
 Partners may appoint one representative to serve on the I-Fund National Security Scholars Program Board and may vote on all NSSP policies and procedures.
 In addition, Partners participate in the selection of NSSP Scholars and may employ at least one intern who has received national security clearance from the National Security Administration.
 Each year, the I-Fund hosts an annual event for NSSP Partners and Scholars.
 Read more...